The Persistence of Neural Collapse Despite Low-Rank Bias: The deep unconstrained feature model

-In this section we consider the CE DUFM, with the activation functions set to identity, resulting in linear layers within the network.
-Although linear networks can only express linear functions and thus lack the expressiveness of modern deep networks, the unconstrained feature assumption effectively approximates an expressive network, mitigating this limitation.
-This model can be thought of as an approximation of a standard classification network architecture with appended linear layers.
+We consider the deep UFM, defined in Equation \eqref{eq:general_deep_UFM}, initially using linear layers, $\sigma = \textrm{id}$, within the separated portion of the network.
+While linear networks lack the expressiveness of modern deep models, the unconstrained feature assumption effectively approximates an expressive network, mitigating this limitation.
+This model can be regarded as approximating a standard classification architecture with appended linear layers.
+We consider the full nonlinear case at the end of the section.
+All proofs appear in Appendix \ref{sec:UFM_proofs}.

-This approach is especially useful for investigating the phenomenon of low-rank bias.
-Despite the use of linear layers, low-rank solutions exist and can outperform DNC.
-This is since the softmax activation following the last layer provides sufficient nonlinearity to induce such structure in the loss surface.
-Furthermore, the linear layers in this model make it significantly more tractable than the full model.
-We shall demonstrate that the low-rank solutions arising in this linear CE DUFM also extend to the ReLU CE DUFM, showing that this model captures much of the relevant behavior of the full case.

-For simplicity, we set $n=1$ whilst considering this model.
-Although this might seem restrictive, the DNC1 property consistently emerges in every observed converged solution (both local and global) in DUFM models.
-Additionally, given the observation $H_1 = \bar{H_1} \otimes 1_n^T$, the loss function is unchanged by setting $n=1$, except for a minor adjustment to the regularization of $H_1$ that does not affect the phenomenology.
-Consequently, we have $H_1 \in \textbf{R}^{d \times K}$ and $Z \in \textbf{R}^{K \times K}$.
-This can be thought of as optimizing the class feature means directly.
-All theorems and definitions have an analog for the $n>1$ case, so this choice is purely for convenience.